CRJU 1100. Introduction to Criminal Justice. 3 Hours.

 CRJU 4680.
 Native American and Criminal Justice.
 3 Hours.

-Also offered as NAS 4100.
+Also offered as NAIS 4100.
 An examination of the Native American experience in terms of the American criminal justice system.
 Cultural conflict, poverty, colonization, forced assimilation, and deculturalization will be examined as possible sources of crime in the Native American community.
 Further, the subject of victimization, as well as that of the importation of crime patterns and behaviors, will be explored.

 CRJU 4690.
 History of Crime in the United States.
 3 Hours.